Agency for Defense Policy and Technology Development: 2023

 On 2 February 2023, Air Marshal Hendrikus Haris Haryanto appointed as the first Head of the BPKTP.
 He replaced Air Vice Marshal Julexi Tambayong, the last Head of Balitbanghan.
 Air Marshal Hendrikus Haris Haryanto is former military aide-de-camp of the Vice President Boediono.

 Lineage

+Organization

+Following the Ministry of Defense Decree No. 1/2024, the full structure of BPKTP is as follows: